Despicable Me 3: Critical response

 Alex Welch of IGN gave the film a six out of ten score, saying, "It's not much, but Despicable Me 3 is at least enough for the younger fans of the franchise."
 Peter Debruge of Variety wrote, "Despicable Me 3 is unwieldy, but it mostly works, as co-directors Pierre Coffin (who also voices the Minions) and Kyle Balda never lose sight of the film's emotional center, packing the rest with as much humor as they can manage.
 The jokes come so fast and furious, the movie can hardly find room for Heitor Pereira's funky score, and though Pharrell Williams has contributed five new songs to sell soundtracks (including the sweet "There's Something Special"), the movie hardly needs them."
 Alonso Duralde of TheWrap gave the film a mixed review, saying: "Ultimately, none of these flaws will matter to the throngs of little kids who have made the previous Despicable Me movies (and the superior Minions spin-off) into giant global hits."

 Sandy Schaefer for Screen Rant gives the film a three stars out of five saying "Despicable Me 3 offers enough in the way of zany, irreverent entertainment (with a dose of heart) to please steadfast fans of the franchise."
+In a four out of five review, Tara Brady of The Irish Times wrote, "Think of it, in terms of quality, as The Good, The Bad and The Ugly of the Despicable Me films."
 Jordan Mintzer for The Hollywood Reporter gave the film a positive review saying "This rather clever, breakneck-paced cartoon gives fans exactly what they want: Like the new nemesis voiced by Trey Parker, it shoots multiple machine-gun bursts of bubblegum at the audience, asking them to chew and enjoy" Peter Travers of Rolling Stone gave the film three stars out of four, saying "Pierre Coffin (who voices the Minions) and co-director Kyle Balda keep the plot spinning merrily.
 Pharrell Williams contributes five new songs to the mix, including the hummable "There's Something Special."
 It's no mystery why Illumination's franchise is still something special after three go-rounds—the box-office gross is a whopping $1.5 billion and counting."
 Leah Greenblatt of Entertainment Weekly gave the film a 'B' grade, saying "What shines through is the visual wit and innate sweetness of the storytelling, and Carell's cackling, cueball-skulled misanthrope a (mostly) reformed scoundrel who can still have his cake, and arsenic too."

-The Minions' nonsense pastiche of the "Major-General's Song" was termed "amusing" (in an otherwise negative review) and "the film’s finest moment"; it was uploaded to YouTube by Illumination as a singalong challenge and had garnered more than 19 million views as of 2023.
+The Minions' nonsense pastiche of the "Major-General's Song" was termed "amusing" (in an otherwise negative review) and "the film's finest moment"; it was uploaded to YouTube by Illumination as a singalong challenge and had garnered more than 19 million views as of 2023.